Our Global Charity Partners

 In 2019, 670 Liberty Specialty Markets employees from our offices around the world dedicated their time to contribute to 64 projects.

-In 2020, we were unable to hold Serve with Liberty due to the COVID-19 pandemic.
+In 2020 and 2021, we were unable to hold Serve with Liberty due to the COVID-19 pandemic.
 However, we had a specific charitable response to COVID-19 as outlined here.

 "At Liberty Specialty Markets, we create products and insurance solutions that protect the social and economic development of individuals, communities and businesses across the globe.
-Our mutual status brings advantages that reduce risk in an unpredictable world.
+Our mutual status brings advantages that help to reduce risk in an unpredictable world.
 We make time for what matters to our partners, aiming to build supportive relationships over time.
-In short, our mutuality unlocks opportunities to prosper together.
+In short, our mutuality unlocks opportunities to thrive together.

 In the wider community, we contribute to a number of charities that our employees care about, both through direct donations and by supporting employees who are involved in fundraising.